-Depending on your weight when you became pregnant, and how much weight you gain during pregnancy, back pain can vary.
-The more you gain, the more back pain or discomfort you can expect.
-What’s not normal, is back pain that severely affects your ability to function.
+While discomfort with the weight gain that comes with pregnancy is somewhat normal, back pain that severely affects your ability to function is NOT.
 Sometimes this is also affected by what your physical condition was before getting pregnant.
 Typically the stronger you are, the less you will be affected.
 However, if you were already having back pain before getting pregnant, it’s likely that this will worsen.
 This does not mean that you can’t make it better – even while you’re still pregnant!

-The trap that many women fall into is just waiting because “after the pregnancy, the back pain should go away.”
+Oftentimes the mindset is that “after the pregnancy, the back pain should go away.”
 This is what they’ve been told by friends, family members, doctors, and themselves.
-They ignore the little voice inside that asks, “but what if it doesn’t go away?”
-Often, what happens after childbirth, if it’s brought up the answer is often the same “it should go away soon.”
+Often, after childbirth if it’s brought up the answer is often the same: “it should go away soon.”

 When it doesn’t, the only choice is to take matters into their own hands.
 Things that are commonly tried are: going back to the gym for core exercises, yoga, chiropractic care, acupuncture, and using pain medicine as a last resort.
 Many times medicine isn’t even an option because mothers worry about taking medication while breastfeeding.
 Have you fallen into the waiting trap and want to know what can be done?
 We offer 5 free “Discovery Sessions” each month, where you can find out what can be done about your situation.
 Just click the button below to fill out a form and see if there are any left this month!

-The SI Joint is where your sacrum (tailbone) and pelvis meet at the back.
+The sacroiliac joint (or, your SI Joint) is where your sacrum (tailbone) and pelvis meet at the back.
 In the picture below, the blue pin on the left is over the SI Joint, and the blue pin on the right is over a ligament.

 This joint typically has a few degrees of movement, but it can become stuck in a position that it’s not supposed to be in.
 This can cause pinpoint pain in the low back on one or both sides.
-It can also cause weakness in the spinal muscles, and pelvic floor muscles.
-A misalignment like this can completely disrupt the stability of your core muscles, and no amount of core work without correcting this will fix the issue.
-Core work will help with the pain but it may feel like there’s something that’s just always off.
+It can also cause weakness in the spinal and pelvic floor muscles.
+A misalignment like this can completely disrupt the stability of your core muscles, and no amount of core work without correcting the structural misalignment will fix the issue.

 With this type of pregnancy back pain, the goal is to restore the mobility between the joints, get the muscles working well again, and strengthen you back into a good posture.